Key for Calendar display

 If you are a farmer it is the sun not the moon that determines when seed needs to be planted, corn harvested, and lambs are due to be born.
 The Chinese Lunar calendar may be out by over ten days compared to the sun, and this length of time in a short growing season is too important to ignore.
 So the alternative ‘agricultural’ or 岁 suì calendar is based on the sun.
 It has its origin in farming and it is still noted in Chinese calendars and almanacs.
 Two important traditional festivals are fixed according to the 岁 Suì calendar: the Qing Ming festival and the Dongzhi (Mid Winter) festival.

-The sui calendar uses 24 intervals of 15 or 16 days and, because they are based on the sun, fall on approximately the same Gregorian calendar date each year (plus or minus a day).
+The sui calendar uses 24 solar terms of 15 or 16 days and, because they are based on the sun, fall on approximately the same Gregorian calendar date each year (plus or minus a day).
 These are called 节气 jié qì and date back to the Zhou dynasty, The table below gives the jieqi name and the days according to the Gregorian calendar, if one day is more likely than another that day is given first.

 Xiao han: Moderate cold